yuzawa-san/thin-gbfs/README.md

 Thank you for your work!

 Note: Since GBFS is an open standard, GBFS systems are hit directly rather than using Citibik.es.

+### Data Errors

+You will have to go to the respective projects / companies to their issue tracking systems.
+This project does not actually curate any data.